Udaipur Rajasthan, India Travel Guide

 Udaipur Airport (UDR) offers basic facilities: food stalls, cafes, souvenir shops, and restrooms for departing travelers.

 Udaipur City Railway Station provides waiting rooms, food stalls, and bookstalls.
-The Central Bus Stand offers basic waiting areas and eateries.
+The Central Bus Stand offers rudimentary waiting spots and eateries.

 Self-driving in India, particularly for foreigners, is generally not recommended.
 Traffic can be chaotic, driving styles are aggressive, road conditions vary, and adherence to driving rules can be inconsistent.
 This activity can be stressful.

 Major roads connecting Udaipur to other cities, like National Highway 48 (NH 48), are generally in good condition.
-Roads in the countryside can be narrow, poorly maintained, and congested with a mix of vehicles, pedestrians, and animals.
+Country roads can be narrow, poorly maintained, and congested containing a mix of vehicles, pedestrians, and animals.

 Train travel offers an unique experience and is a popular mode of long-distance transport, connecting Udaipur to major cities.

-Buses offer an extensive network for travel within Rajasthan and to neighboring states, often being cheaper for shorter distances.
+Buses offer an extensive network for travel within Rajasthan and to neighboring states, often being cheaper for short trips.

 Arranging a private car with a driver through a reputable agency or hotel is generally safer, more comfortable, and less stressful than self-driving for inter-city travel.